-Digital ARCs are available upon request and forthcoming on NetGalley and Edelweiss.
-A limited supply of hard-copy ARCs available upon request.
+Digital ARCs are now available on NetGalley and Edelweiss+.
+A limited supply of hard-copy ARCs is available upon request.
 If you are a member of the American Booksellers Association, please email Pam Van Dyk at Regal House Publishing to request an ARC.
 All others, please contact Laura Marie PR.

 Booksellers, please consider recommending AKMARAL for IndieNext.